IS ALCOHOL IN SKINCARE PRODUCTS EVER OKAY?

 The three most common types of alcohols used in cosmetic formulations are Simple Alcohols, Fatty Alcohols and Aromatic Alcohols.

-Each perform their own function in the formula.
+Each perform its own function in the formula.

 Common Types of Alcohols in Skincare Products